-- Tempo: Many studies, like the 1982 Milliman study and the 1985 Roballey study, found that the tempo of music influences shoppers’ pace in stores.
+Many studies, like the 1982 Milliman study and the 1985 Roballey study, found that the tempo of music influences shoppers’ pace in stores.
 Faster music made shoppers walk faster while slower music calmed them so they examined more merchandise.

 Additionally, popular songs were found to lower shoppers’ cognitive activity, but shoppers reported preferences for familiar music because it improved their mood.
 When it comes to employees, playing noticeable songs like Top 40 hits may not be to your benefit because the cognitive deficit may reduce office productivity.
 Playing less familiar music could help time fly at work for employees.

-- Lyrics: Muzak found in the 1930s that lyrics were distracting, and a lot of cognitive research has backed this up.
+Muzak found in the 1930s that lyrics were distracting, and a lot of cognitive research has backed this up.
 When it comes to employee productivity in the office, playing music over the loudspeakers that has lyrics may distract workers from what they are doing.

 Songs with a more complex structure can be distracting while simpler streamed music, such as electronica or ambient music, can improve focus.

 Harder tasks require more focus, so any added noise can be a large distraction.

-- Listening habits: If an employee is used to listening to music while they work, then listening to their personal playlists or music from loudspeakers can help them work more efficiently.
+If an employee is used to listening to music while they work, then listening to their personal playlists or music from loudspeakers can help them work more efficiently.
 Conversely, if an employee focuses better with silence, music can be distracting.
 Finding a way to tailor your work environment to individual needs could improve office productivity overall.

 Some employees benefit from having control over when, how, and what type of music they listen to, if any.
-They can feel greater affinity for their job by being provided some autonomy and responsibility, which will improve their mood overall and make them want to work more efficiently.
+They can feel greater affinity for their job if they have some autonomy and responsibility, which will improve their mood overall and make them want to work more efficiently.

 What Music Provides the Most Benefit?

-- Improving physical and mental energy.
+- Improve physical and mental energy.

-- Making employees feel good.
+- Make employees feel good.

 If you have a work environment like a restaurant, retail store, or open floorplan workplace, you may not be able to allow each employee to curate their own music in the office.
-By providing specific forms of music, though, you can impart some of the psychological benefits of music while managing the overall environment.
+By providing specific forms of music, you can impart some of the psychological benefits of music while managing the overall environment.

 - Other instrumental tracks: Music designed to have a consistent rhythm, tempo, and mode over an entire album, with no distracting lyrics, can also improve focus, mood, and cognition.
 This does not have to be classical.
 Ambient, electronic dance music, and modern piano scores are available.

 How to Use Music to Boost Office Productivity.
-(May 18, 2018).
+(May 2018).
 JotForm Blog.

 The Science of Muzak.
-(July 9, 2013).
+(July 2013).
 Skeptoid.

 How Music at the Office Affects Your Work Life.
-(November 8, 2012).
+(November 2012).
 Bloomberg.

 The 7 Best Office Music Playlists for Productivity.
-(July 27, 2018).
+(July 2018).
 HubSpot Marketing Blog.